-A recent Science News article, Out of the Fabric: Are space and time fundamental?, hinted at something I never thought I’d live to see.
-I’ve always thought that science would take longer than forever to incorporate the immeasurable and beyond reductionism side of reality that the Tao Te Ching probes.
+The Science News article, Out of the Fabric: Are space and time fundamental?, hinted at something I never thought I’d live to see.
+I’ve always thought that science would take forever to incorporate the irreducible and immeasurable side of reality that the Tao Te Ching inspects.

 The following quotes were particularly striking.
 For scientists to even suggest that time is an emergent property is welcome and quite unexpected.
 Then again, I don’t suppose it should be.
 After all, we are still at the ‘toddler’ stage of our species evolution, with many more millennia ahead to figure it all out — or perhaps, return to review paths we’ve already traveled.